ElhabashyLab/CLAUDIO/README.md

 lead to empty results.
 This of course, also necessitates the database server's side to be running properly as well.
 If errors or suspicious inconsistencies in the results persist due to this, you may want to try again later.

-### Optional: Local PDB
+#### 1.2.1 Local RCSB-PDB [Optional (recommended)]
-To reduce the dependency on an online connection, it is possible to download all available protein structures from the [RCSB-PDB](https://www.rcsb.org/) [[4]](https://github.com/KohlbacherLab/CLAUDIO/tree/main#references) and store them locally using:
+To reduce the dependency on an online connection to the [RCSB-PDB](https://www.rcsb.org/) [[4]](https://github.com/KohlbacherLab/CLAUDIO/tree/main#references), it is possible to download all available protein structures and store them locally using:
 ```
-Python3 ./claudio/utils/download_db.py
+python3 ./claudio/utils/download_db.py
 ```
-This is an optional step and recommended if it is intended to use *CLAUDIO* frequently.
-This will require approximately **60GB** of disk space from the volume *CLAUDIO* is installed on and take several hours when run for the first time.
+This is an optional step and recommended if the user intends to use *CLAUDIO* frequently.
+This will require approximately **60GB** of disk space from the volume *CLAUDIO* is installed on and take several hours when run for the first time (only a few minutes every other time).
 This script should be run frequently to ensure using the newest information available in the PDB.

-### Offline Databases
+### 1.3 Offline Databases [Optional (this has been automated)]
-In addition to the aforementioned online databases, *CLAUDIO* accesses the SIFTS database [[7,8]](https://github.com/KohlbacherLab/CLAUDIO/tree/main#references).
-The file in question is called **pdb_chain_uniprot.csv** and needs to be stored
+In addition to the aforementioned online databases, *CLAUDIO* accesses the SIFTS database [[7,8]](https://github.com/KohlbacherLab/CLAUDIO/tree/main#references), which will be automatically downloaded and updated since *CLAUDIO 2.0*.\
-[here](https://github.com/KohlbacherLab/CLAUDIO/tree/main/claudio/data/).
-It can be downloaded [here](http://ftp.ebi.ac.uk/pub/databases/msd/sifts/flatfiles/csv/pdb_chain_uniprot.csv.gz) and we recommend updating this file from time to time in order to keep up its efficiency, though this is not a necessity.

-### Optional: Packages (background info)
-This tool is written in and has to be run with python 3 (last tested v3.11).\
-It has the following requirements:
+The file in question is called **pdb_chain_uniprot.csv** and needs to be stored [here](https://github.com/KohlbacherLab/CLAUDIO/tree/main/claudio/data/).
+It can be downloaded manually [here](http://ftp.ebi.ac.uk/pub/databases/msd/sifts/flatfiles/csv/pdb_chain_uniprot.csv.gz), though this process, as mentioned, is automated and does not need further interaction by the user.

+### 1.4 Manual Python Package installation [Optional (not recommended)]
+> :warning: This step is only recommended if the user possesses advanced knowledge on python setups, since it
+> will not include instructions on how to create a runnable version of *CLAUDIO*.

+Alternative to using the direct ``pip install .`` option mentioned at the beginning, the following dependencies may be installed manually.\
+Either individually from this list:

 * biopython 1.79
 * click 8.1.3